dmbarbour/awelon/AboutABC.md

 If a value is never serialized, or is serialized only between trusted machines (or machines we already know to possess the unsealer) then we might forego the encryption step.

 Value sealing is an important companion to object capability security.
-It provides a basis for [rights amplification](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp), whereby you can gain extra authority by possessing both a capability and a sealed value.
-It provides a basis for identity, via the Horton protocol and others (though proof-of-work systems are starting to take over that role, cf. Namecoin).
-Sealed values can offer a useful basis for separating delivery of data from access to it.
+It provides a basis for [rights amplification](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp), whereby you can gain extra authority by possessing both a capability and a sealed value, or by unsealing a value to gain a capability.
+It can also enforce various modularity patterns even in distributed systems.
 Value sealing should be considered orthogonal to transport-layer encryption.

 ### ABC Resources for Separate Compilation and Dynamic Linking